Documentation Index

 9.1 Philosophy

 Task creation must never cost more energy than the task itself.
-Two principles: fast capture first, detail optional second, and the task exists the moment the user names it.9.2 Two-Step Flow
+Two principles: fast capture first, detail optional second, and the task exists the moment the user names it.

 - Duration field (natural language: “20 minutes”, “half an hour”)